 (runtime) backup content filtering mentioned in the "Features" section.
 This is caused by changes to what Unimus

 considers as dynamic (runtime) data inside backups, and you can safely ignore this change notification.

 ISSUE: unable to set Unimus connection timeout in Core - this doesn't influence Core functionality in any way

-STATUS: framework limitation, update to newer framework planned in Q3 2020
+STATUS: framework limitation, update to newer framework in progress

 ISSUE: with higher latency, when writing text into an input box, a desync may occur that causes a character to get lost,

 and the cursor to jump to the start of the input box